SadraSamadzadeh/noelliegallery/README.md

 - [X] Add fonts (w/ Roboto)
 - [X] Add album page using carousel
 - [X] Add the option to add an album

-- [ ] Delete button (w/ Server Actions) --> for images and albums
-- [ ] Create basic UI stuff for pages to be responsive and also make the home page --> figure out the scroll method when u click something on the navbar
+- [ ] Create basic UI stuff for pages to be responsive and also make the home page --> figure out the scroll method when u click something on the navbar (For Christmas)
+- [ ] putting a sticky topbar for the albums and images as a title in the dashboard section (right-sidebar) (For Christmas)

+- [ ] Delete button (w/ Server Actions) --> for images and albums (Maybe!!)
 - [ ] Check what is the problem with uploading multiple images
 - [ ] User has to have default album if they currently don't have one --> this can be changed into making a function to check that and if they have no albums you let them know they - can create one
-- [ ] putting a sticky topbar for the albums and images as a title in the dashboard section (right-sidebar)
-- [ ] change the look of the album page to show each album in a section of their own and they are more visible in the section with the auto scroll functionality
 - [O] Add the field in the database where you can upload an image for the album -->
 -     this would mean that i have to upload images for the album which takes up more space and it's not cost friendly for my current solution
 - [X] albums and images in the dashboard should be only visible to the user who is signed in